GreedyGame/greedygame-docs/docs/ios.md

 ### **Importing GreedyGame Native Ads SDK**

-Games built with Xcode can easily integrate with Cocoapod or Manually.
+Games built with Xcode can easily integrate with [Cocoapods](https://cocoapods.org/) or Manually.

 **CocoaPod:**

-To integrate GreedyGame SDK into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate GreedyGame SDK into your Xcode project using [CocoaPods](https://cocoapods.org/), specify it in your Podfile:

 ```
   source 'https://github.com/GreedyGame/cocoapod-folio.git'